jesusrobles101/Hands-On-Network-Configuration-Project-in-Juniper/README.md

 - Apply best practices in network design and security

 Thank you for your time.
 I'd be happy to answer any questions about the project or discuss how these skills can benefit your organization.
-[End with a slide that shows your contact information and any relevant certifications or qualifications]